Philippine Peso Guide for Travelers: Currency Converter, How & Where to Exchange Money

 Can damaged or torn banknotes still be used?

-In general, banks and businesses in the Philippines may accept slightly damaged or torn banknotes, but it's better to exchange them for new ones at a bank or financial institution.
-If the notes are heavily damaged, you might need to exchange them directly at the Bangko Sentral ng Pilipinas (BSP), the central bank of the Philippines.
-However, to avoid any issues, it's best not to accept or use damaged or torn banknotes whenever you can.
+Banks and businesses in the Philippines may accept slightly damaged or torn banknotes, but it’s better to exchange them for new bills at a bank or financial institution.
+Heavily damaged notes usually need to be exchanged directly at the Bangko Sentral ng Pilipinas (BSP).
+To avoid complications, it’s best not to use damaged or torn banknotes whenever possible.

-How Much Does It Cost to Stay in the Philippines?
+How Much Does It Cost to Vacation in the Philippines?

 Tips for Saving Money in the Philippines